 Before you can lay off employees, you as employer must hold a discussion meeting with the elected representatives.
 During this meeting, you must explain why the layoff is necessary and which employees are affected.
-If the layoff does not apply to everyone, the selection procedure must be based on objective criteria based on the needs of the business (+examples of criteria include seniority, suitability and skills).
-This meeting must be minuted and the minutes must state what the employer has done to avoid the layoff.
+If the layoff does not apply to everyone, the selection procedure must be based on objective criteria based on the needs of the business (examples of criteria include seniority, suitability and skills).
+You must write minutes from this meeting and the minutes must state what the employer has done to avoid the layoff.

 The commencement of a notified layoff can be deferred, but the employees must be notified accordingly as soon as possible.

-You must pay salary for the first ten days of a period of layoff (obligatory salary days, i.e. days on which the employee should normally have been at work).
-If an employee is on sick leave before the layoff commences, the employer will not be required to make salary payments for obligatory salary days until the employee is declared fit for work again.
+You must pay salary for the first ten daysproposed to increase to ten days from 1 September 2020 of the layoff period (obligatory salary days, i.e. days on which the employee should normally have been at work).
+If an employee is on sick leave before the layoff commences, you will not be required to make salary payments for obligatory salary days until the employee is declared fit for work again.

 Unemployment benefits in connection with layoffs

 In order to be entitled to unemployment benefits the employee must have had his or her weekly working hours reduced by more than 40 percent.
 A full-time employee laid off two days a week might therefore be entitled to unemployment benefits.

 If the employee attach the layoff notice when applying for unemployment benefits, NAV will generally receive the necessary information required in the current situation.